Changes to speed limits in Waverley

 In various community consultations, Waverley residents raised concerns around pedestrian safety and the overwhelming need for cars to travel slower in their neighbourhoods.

-All local roads within Waverley will eventually be 40km/h.
 The project has been broken up into stages.
-Stage 1 spans from Bondi Road and Syd Einfield Drive to the southern boundary of the Local Government Area (LGA).
+Stage 1 spans from Bondi Road and Syd Einfeld Drive to the southern boundary of the Local Government Area (LGA).
+However, Carrington Road, Council Street or Bondi Road are state roads so are not included in the proposed speed zone change.

 Lower speed limits is just revenue raising.